bo0ts/mango/doc/source/cpp/extending-mangopy.rst

 Implementing new Mango classes in Python and C++ is an integral part of developing simulations.
-In this sense, Mango can be extended with the addition of new classes simply by placing the code for derived classes in a seperate file and importing or including that file into other simulations, according with the correct practices of each languages.
-If this seems unclear, consider reading through the portion of the documentation that describes simuation development in Python and/or C++.
+In this sense, Mango can be extended with the addition of new classes simply by placing the code for derived classes in a separate file and importing or including that file into other simulations, according with the correct practices of each languages.
+If this seems unclear, consider reading through the portion of the documentation that describes simulation development in Python and/or C++.

 It is also possible to extend Mango with Python-accessible classes